Skip to contents

 SyncroSim Package: helloworldPipeline

 To demonstrate how to link models in a pipeline using the rsyncrosim interface, we will need the helloworldPipeline SyncroSim package. helloworldPipeline was designed to be a simple package to introduce pipelines to SyncroSim modeling workflows.
-Models (i.e. Transformers) connected by pipelines allow the user to implement multiple Transformers in a modeling workflow and access intermediate outputs of a Transformer without having to create multiple Scenarios.
+Models (i.e. transformers) connected by pipelines allow the user to implement multiple transformers in a modeling workflow and access intermediate outputs of a transformer without having to create multiple scenarios.

 The package takes from the user 3 inputs, mMean, mSD, and b.
 For each iteration, a value m, representing the slope, is sampled from a normal distribution with mean of mMean and standard deviation of mSD.
 The b value represents the intercept.
 In the first model in the pipeline, these input values are run through a linear model, y=mt+b, where t is time, and the y value is returned as output.
 The second model takes y as input and calculates the cumulative sum of y over time, returning a new variable yCum as output.